 When you initially meet with medical malpractice attorneys for a free case evaluation, one of the first questions you can expect them to ask is when your injury incident occurred.
-You may wonder why this is the first question out of MS medical malpractice lawyers’ mouths, and this is why it matters:
+You may wonder why this is the first question out of medical malpractice attorneys’ mouths, and this is why it matters:

 What Is a Statute of Limitations?